Armenian language: Orthography

 The Armenian alphabet (Հայոց գրեր or Հայոց այբուբեն) is a graphically unique alphabetical writing system that is used to write the Armenian language.
 It was introduced around AD 405 by Mesrop Mashtots, an Armenian linguist and ecclesiastical leader, and originally contained 36 letters.
 Two more letters, օ (ō) and ֆ (f), were added in the Middle Ages.

 During the 1920s orthography reform in Soviet Armenia, a new letter և (capital ԵՎ) was added, which was a ligature before ե+ւ, whereas the letter Ւ ւ was discarded and reintroduced as part of a new letter ՈՒ ու (which was a digraph before).
 This alphabet and associated orthography is used by most Armenian speakers of Armenia and the countries of the former Soviet Union.
 Neither the alphabet nor the orthography has been adopted by Diaspora Armenians, including Eastern Armenian speakers of Iran and all Western Armenian speakers, who keep using the traditional alphabet and spelling.

 Vocabulary

 Indo-European cognates

 Armenian is an Indo-European language, so many of its Proto-Indo-European-descended words are cognates of words in other Indo-European languages such as English, Latin, Greek, and Sanskrit.

-However, due to extensive loaning, only around 1,500 words (G. Jahukyan) are known to have been inherited from Indo-European by the Classical Armenian stage; the rest were lost, a fact that presents a major challenge to endeavors to better understand Proto-Armenian and its place within the family, especially as many of the sound changes along the way from Indo-European to Armenian remain quite difficult to analyze.
+Due to extensive loaning, only around 1,500 words (G. Jahukyan) are known to have been inherited from Indo-European by the Classical Armenian stage; the rest were lost, a fact that presents a major challenge to endeavors to better understand Proto-Armenian and its place within the family, especially as many of the sound changes along the way from Indo-European to Armenian remain quite difficult to analyze.

 This table lists some of the more recognizable cognates that Armenian shares with English words descended from Old English.

+Sample text

+Below is a sample text of Article 1 of the Universal Declaration of Human Rights in Armenian: